findarace/docs/README.md

 Using our [Search Tools](https://github.com/findarace/docs/blob/master/event/search.md) we have made it easy to direct your users to a custom set of results on findarace.com.

+### Javascript API

+Using our [Javascript API](https://github.com/findarace/docs/blob/master/javascript.md) it's easy to setup widgets, use arthur (our tracking library) and other cool stuff on your own site.

 #
 For support, if you have any questions or if you just want to chat please do get in touch at [hello@findarace.com](mailto:hello@findarace.com).